SaaS webinars: how to run demo webinars

 Create a marketing plan

-Depending on the target group that you want to reach with a particular SaaS webinar, you should create a short marketing plan about where and when to promote.
+Depending on the target group that you want to reach with a particular SaaS webinar, you should create a short marketing plan (you can ask a SaaS marketing agency to make one) about where and when to promote.
 Should you use your internal databases, or perhaps a mailing list that’s likely to convert?
 If the chosen group for a given demo webinar is rather new, you may want to consider those promotional channels that you haven’t utilized yet, for example, social media posting.

 Remember about post-webinar customer service